GDPR Compliance and the 5 Cyber Security clauses

 Struggling with GDPR compliance in terms of cyber security?
 Focus on the 5 cyber security clauses

-For security monitoring and operations in GDPR compliant businesses there is increased focus then on both prevention and avoidance of security and privacy breaches.
-Also the need to be able to respond quickly when a problem does occur, understand it and take action is imperative.
-The 72 hours to notify the government authority is accompanied by an expectation that affected data subjects will be communicated with promptly.
+For security monitoring and operations in GDPR compliant businesses there is increased focus on both prevention and avoidance of security and privacy breaches.
+Further, it is imperative to be able to respond quickly when a problem does occur, understand it and take action.
+The 72 hours allowed to notify the government authority is accompanied by an expectation that affected data subjects will be communicated with promptly.
 As a minimum, businesses handling personal data will need to:

 - Continuously monitor evidence and records around data transactions and breaches with comprehensive collection, processing and storage of activity logs;